 Phonics and Reading

-We acknowledge that each child’s reading journey begins before they start school.
-In EYFS and KS1 phonics is a key focus of our teaching and children are introduced to this using our new phonics scheme Little Wandle Letters and Sounds Revised.
+Each child’s reading journey begins before they start school.
+In EYFS and Key Stage 1, phonics is a key focus of our teaching and children are introduced to this using our phonics scheme Little Wandle Letters and Sounds Revised.

-Little Wandle Letters and Sounds Revised is a complete systematic synthetic phonics programme (SSP) developed for schools.
-It provides a complete teaching programme meeting all the expectations of the National Curriculum and prepares the children to go beyond the expectations of the Phonics Screening Check.
-Children are given regular opportunities to apply the phonics they have learned in whole class sessions to reading fully decodable books in small reading groups.
+Little Wandle Letters and Sounds Revised is a systematic synthetic phonics programme developed for schools.
+It provides a complete teaching programme meeting all the expectations of the National Curriculum and prepares the children to go beyond the expectations of the Phonics Screening Check, taken in Year 1.
+Children are given regular opportunities to apply the phonics they have learned in whole class sessions to read fully decodable books in small reading groups.
 The phonic progression in these books match the progression of Little Wandle Letters and Sounds Revised.
 The reading practice sessions have been designed to focus on three key reading skills:

 • prosody – reading with meaning, stress and intonation